Template Tags

 </span>

-Get all published blog pages and output as a nested list to support parent pages.
+Get all published site pages and output as a nested list to support parent-child page relationships.
+This tag is ideal for building hierarchical navigation menus that reflect your page structure.

 ul_outer_class